 8 Diabetes Hacks You Can Try Today

 The diabetes community is great at sharing—especially when they come up with an idea for making life a little easier.
-Consider these Simply Smart tricks for managing your health and gear.
+Consider these tricks for managing your health and your gear.

 - Set reminders for anything.
 While your phone is out, think about all the ways you can use the reminder function to keep you on track.
 If you tend to get distracted, you can set a reminder to eat after you give yourself bolus insulin.
-If you pump, use it to remind you when to change your infusion set.
-Or simply remind yourself to test your blood sugar.
+If you pump, use it to remind you when to change your infusion set or simply remind yourself to check your blood sugar.

 - Take your SKIs (snacks, kit and insulin).
 A dedicated diabetes pack can make it easy to get out the door fast.
-Include your test kit, insulin, infusion sets, low treatments and whatever else you regularly need.
-Extra batteries and a coin for opening battery compartments can be helpful, too.
+Include your monitoring kit, insulin, infusion sets, low treatments and whatever else you regularly need.
+Extra batteries and a coin for opening battery compartments can be helpful too.

 - Make a portable sharps container.
 An old prescription or vitamin bottle, boldly labeled "sharps" in permanent marker, can hold onto used lancets or needles until you have a chance to dispose of them properly.

-- Contain used test strips.
-An old test strip vial or pill bottle is the perfect size for holding used test strips, and it can probably fit easily in your test kit.
-Label it with brightly colored tape or a sticker so you can differentiate between new strips and old.
+- Container for used strips.
+An old strip vial or a pill bottle is the perfect size for holding used strips, and it can probably fit easily in your checking kit.
+Label it with brightly colored tape or a sticker so you can differentiate between new and old strips.

 What are your diabetes tips and tricks?
-Share them on our Facebook page or on Twitter with #SimplySmart!
+Share them on our Facebook page.

 Receive our newsletter